-Intangible assets are non-physical items which help a business generate revenue.
+Intangible assets are non-physical items that help a business generate revenue.

 Debitoor invoicing software helps you manage your company assets and track their value over time.
 Try Debitoor free for 7 days.

 Examples of intangible assets include website domains, goodwill, and brand recognition, as well as intellectual property such as patents, copyrights, and trademarks.

 The alternative to intangible assets is tangible assets, which refers to physical goods such as property, equipment, and stock.